 There are more types of wasps in Iowa that you should know about; continue reading!

-The Great Golden Digger Wasp is a type of solitary wasp native to Iowa.
-It is a large insect, measuring between 1 to 2 inches in length, with a golden-brown body.
+The Great Golden Digger Wasp is a solitary wasp native to Iowa.
+It is a large insect, measuring 1 to 2 inches long, with a golden-brown body.

 These wasps are solitary hunters, feeding on grasshoppers, caterpillars, crickets, and other insects.